Kansas City Chiefs vs. Pittsburgh Steelers NFL Wild Card Round Odds, Plays and Insights for January 16, 2022

 - Pittsburgh is 8-10-0 against the spread this season.

-- Pittsburgh's games this season have gone over the total in six out of 18 opportunities (33.3%).
+- Pittsburgh's games this season have hit the over on six of 18 set point totals (33.3%).

-- When Pittsburgh puts up more than 21.4 points, it is 4-3 against the spread and 5-2 overall.
+- Pittsburgh is 4-3 against the spread and 5-2 overall in games when it puts up more than 21.4 points.

 - This year the Steelers have 20 turnovers, nine fewer than the Chiefs have takeaways (29).